-One of the 2,319 samples (0.04%) system-wide tested positive for total coliform during the month of March.
-None of the 686 Community/MWRA shared samples tested positive for total coliform during the month of March.
+None of the 1,997 fully and partially served samples tested positive for total coliform during the month of March.
+None of the 598 Shared Community/MWRA samples tested positive for total coliform during the month of March.
+None of the 132 CVA/MWRA community samples tested positive for total coliform during the month of March.
 No samples tested positive for E.coli.
-None of the Fully Served community samples had chlorine residuals lower than 0.2 mg/L.
+0.1% of the Fully Served community samples had chlorine residuals lower than 0.2 mg/L.